 Initiator pays deposit before recount

 Payer of costs depends on outcome of recount

-The voter must pay for all associated recount costs, to be established by the Secretary of State and appropriate elections officials.
+The voter must pay for all associated recount costs determined by the appropriate elections officials.
 The voter will pay a deposit at the beginning of each day of the recount for that day's estimated costs.
 All deposits are refunded if the recount declares that the initiator's candidate, or stated position on a ballot measure, is the actual winner in the election.
 See Section 15624.

 Statutes specify that recount must be public